owainkenwayucl/Garbage/snippets/Graphcore_Learning/JAX/installing_JAX.md

 # Installing JAX on Mandelbrot/Fibonacci

 There is an experimental port of JAX to IPU here (https://github.com/graphcore-research/jax-experimental).
-Unfortunately, it is experiment and this means it needs python 3.8 (we have 3.9) and Ubuntu (we are on RHEL).
+Unfortunately, it is experimental and this means it needs python 3.8 (we have 3.9) and Ubuntu (we are on RHEL).
 This means the wheel for JAX works (as it's just python) but the wheel for JAXlib doesn't.

 ## Prerequisits:

 1. Install Bazel 5.2.0 in the usual painful way and add to path.
-2. Intall Python 3.8 locally.
-Since we have build scripts in the rcps-build-scripts repository for 3.8.6 I used that.
-For my next trick I'll try 3.9.

 ```
 git clone https://github.com/graphcore-research/jax-experimental